Live Home 3D Workspace

 3 – Full Scene Anti-Aliasing makes the picture look softer by smoothing the edges of objects.
 When this option is off, diagonal lines may look jugged.

-8 – The Shadow Maps Quality lets you adjust the rendering quality in the Shadow Maps mode.
+5 – The Shadow Map Quality lets you adjust the rendering quality.
 At low quality, shadows can look blurred.

 Note that if the quantity of considered light sources is too small, you can get an unrealistic picture because you cannot see shadows that normally exist.